Matrix-product state approach to the generalized nuclear pairing Hamiltonian: The lead isotopes

 \section{The lead isotopes}

-We now turn to the lead isotopes.
+We now turn to the more challenging Pb isotopes, which have a very large Hilbert space around half filling.
 We assume an inert core of $Z=82$ protons and $N=82$ neutrons and include all the shells between $N=82$ and $N=126$ into our parameter space ($2f_{7/2}$, $1h_{9/2}$, $1i_{13/2}$, $3p_{3/2}$, $2f_{5/2}$, $3p_{1/2}$), as well as all the shells up to the next magic number $N=184$ ($2g_{9/2}$, $1i_{11/2}$, $1j_{15/2}$, $3d_{5/2}$, $4s_{1/2}$, $2g_{7/2}$, $2d_{3/2}$).
-To the best of our knowledge, this is an {\it unprecedentedly large configuration space} that corresponds to a chain length of $L=51$.
+This is a very large configuration space that corresponds to a chain length of $L=51$.
 The half filling point of the $N=82-126$ major shell is given by $N=104$ ($^{186}$Pb), or by 22 fermions in the chain.
 The smallest and largest known isotopes are $^{178}$Pb and $^{220}$Pb~\cite{AME2020}, respectively (corresponding to 14 and 56 fermions in the chain).
-The energies $\epsilon_j$ are taken from the numerical solution of the single-particle Schr\"odinger equation, and the pairing strength $V_0$ is the only free parameter in the calculation, see Eq.~(\ref{eq:contactint}).
+The matrix elements $\epsilon_j$ and $G_{jj'}$ are determined from the single-particle solution (see Section~\ref{sec:model}).
+Note that large-scale ED shell model calculations have been performed for this system for doping of up to 14 neutrons away from the magic $N=126$ shell, i.e. $\Delta^{\lr{3}}$ has been computed in a range of $N=114-126$~\cite{Qi_Jia_Fu_2016}.

-The MPO representation of the Hamiltonian for this much larger system can be again compressed from the naive setup that results in $\chi_{\text{MPO}}=1302$ down to $\chi_{\text{MPO}}=16$ (a reduction by $99\%$).
-An MPS bond dimension of around $\chi\sim 250$ is sufficient to faithfully represent the ground state at intermediate fillings, and the variance per site Eq.~(\ref{eq:var}) is at worst of the order of $10^{-9}-10^{-10}~\text{MeV}^2$.
+The MPO representation of the Hamiltonian for this much larger system can be again compressed from the naive setup that results in $\chi_{\text{MPO}}=1302$ down to $\chi_{\text{MPO}}=16$.
+An MPS bond dimension of around $\chi\sim 250$ is sufficient to faithfully represent the ground state at intermediate fillings, and the variance per particle~(\ref{eq:var}) is again at worst of the order of $10^{-9}~\text{MeV}^2$.
 The calculation takes about 1-2 minutes on a desktop computer.

-The results for the even-odd mass difference $\Delta^{\lr{3}}$ are displayed in Fig.~\ref{fig:gapsPb}.
+The results for the even-odd mass difference $\Delta^{\lr{3}}$ are displayed in Figure~\ref{fig:gapsPb}.
 We find that a pairing strength of $V_0=250~\MeVfm$ yields excellent agreement with the experimental data~\cite{AME2020} despite the simplicity of the delta-force interaction.
 This can be quantified by introducing